towolf/towolf.github.com/docs/PsychDocumentation/GStreamer.markdown

 # MS-Windows and Apple MacOSX:

-You must install [GStreamer](/docs/GStreamer) if you want to use multi-media functions\!
+You must install [GStreamer](/docs/GStreamer) if you want to use multi-media functions!
 If you don't intend to use multi-media functions then installation of [GStreamer](/docs/GStreamer) is optional on MS-Windows, but possibly not on OSX.